SysSoftwareSecLab/pseudo-repair-taxonomy/README.md

 This repository accompanies the technical report:

-> Xiaolei Ren.
-"Pseudo-Repair in Human-Driven Iterative LLM Code
-> Refinement: A Taxonomy of Apparent Fixes." arXiv preprint,
+Ren, X. (2026).
+Pseudo-Repair in Human-Driven Iterative LLM Code Refinement: A Taxonomy of Apparent Fixes as an Open Technical Report (1.0).
+Zenodo. https://doi.org/10.5281/zenodo.19671315
-> April 2026.
-> [arXiv link — to be added after submission]

 ## What is Pseudo-Repair?